 By September 2017, Pitre had created and tested recipes for the first authorized Instant Pot cookbook for Indian cooking, and her suburban home in Keller, Texas, had morphed into a test kitchen and photo studio.
-She has since written four more cookbooks, with recipes for low-carb and ketogenic (low carb, moderate protein and high fat to control insulin release) dishes.
+She has since written five more cookbooks, with recipes for low-carb and ketogenic (low carb, moderate protein and high fat to control insulin release) dishes.

 Stories about the home cook-turned-internet sensation have been featured in The New Yorker, The Dallas Morning News, the Chicago Tribune, Food52 and, in October, The New York Times’ Food section as her culinary influence grew with her blog, several Facebook groups, how-to videos and culinary tours to India and Belize.

 “I can’t do something just casually,” Pitre said about her deep dive into the food world.
 “I totally made it my second job.”